st3v3nmw/obsidian-spaced-repetition/docs/docs/en/flashcards/statistics.md

 ## Statistics

-The statistics section can be accessed using the `View Statistics` command.
+The statistics section can be accessed in the `Statistics` section in the plugin's settings.

 ### Forecast